 In addition to the monitoring, teachers need to be flexibility intervene in real-time when needed.
 Although the teachers have control over the assignment in planning, even the best-laid plans may encounter external constraints that need to be adjusted to.
 Having flexibility in the learning activity is a primary aspect of classroom orchestration (Dillenbourg, 2009; Dillenbourg & Jermann, 2010).
 This adaptation could be done automatically, such as with forming new pairs for absent students, but it must be possible for the teacher to override any decisions, so as to support the teacher's autonomy and ability to run their class.
-If the orchestration tool makes a decision that the teacher does not agree with, the teacher is still responsible for the teacher to feel like they have control, then that activity may not be viable for the classroom.
+If the orchestration tool makes a decision that the teacher does not agree with, the teacher is still responsible for the classroom and the students in that class.
+If the social plane transitions become too complex for the teacher to feel like they have control, then that activity may not be viable for the classroom.
 Therefore, it is important for the teacher to have the flexibility for the teacher to intervene.